 Fluoride isn't just for children.

-The use of fluoride can prove beneficial for both children and adults.
+The use of fluoride can benefit both children and adults.
 Research has shown that fluoride applied directly to teeth is important for fighting decay.

 Everyone should use fluoride toothpaste every day.
 But some adults are at higher risk of decay than others.
 They might need more intensive use of fluoride.
 To find out if you might be one of them, consider these questions: